-- (1) Any release, or the potential for a release, from or at the TA-50-69 Indoor Permitted Unit or the TA-54, Area G, Pad 9, Dome 231 Perma-Con Permitted Unit that the Permittees do not deem a threat to human health or the environment must be reported to the Department in accordance with Permit Section 1.9.13. - The Permittees shall ensure that any release of waste from the TA-50-69 Indoor Permitted Unit or the TA-54, Area G, Pad 9, Dome 231 Perma-Con Permitted Unit, to the environment (e.g., soil, surface water, groundwater, atmosphere) is reported to the Department by e-mail or facsimile within 24 hours of its detection.
+- (1) Any release, or the potential for a release, from or at the TA-50-69 Indoor Permitted Unit that the Permittees does not deem a threat to human health or the environment must be reported to the Department in accordance with Permit Section 1.9.13. - (2) The Permittees shall ensure that any release of waste from the TA-50-69 Indoor Permitted Unit to the environment (e.g., soil, surface water, groundwater, atmosphere) is reported to the Department by e-mail or facsimile within 24 hours of its detection.
 Within 5 days of detection of a release to the environment, the Permittees shall submit a written report to the Department containing the information required by Permit Section 1.9.12.2.